Te Ara: The Encyclopedia of New Zealand: Structure

-The encyclopaedia is organised into several sections by broad themes, and entries on topics relating substantially to Māori culture are published in both Māori and English languages.
-The encyclopaedia launched in 2005 with the first theme, focused on telling the stories of New Zealanders.
+The encyclopedia is organised into several sections by broad themes, and entries on topics relating substantially to Māori culture are published in both Māori and English languages.
+The encyclopedia launched in 2005 with the first theme, focused on telling the stories of New Zealanders.
 It covers the migration of peoples to New Zealand, and the history of their settlement – both New Zealand's indigenous Māori and other groups.
 An overview section, "New Zealand in Brief", presents concise information and facts about the country.
 "Earth, Sea and Sky" published in 2006 covers ocean fish, sea and shorebirds and other marine life, the interactions of people and the sea, the country's natural resources, and shaping forces such as geology, volcanology, weather and climate.
 Distinctively New Zealand features are the main focus of the content, and scientific and technical data is presented within its social and human context.
 In 2007, "The Bush" was published, covering New Zealand's indigenous landscapes, forests, plants and animals, and the ways that people have used them or attempted to understand them.
 Topics also include early mapping, tramping, conifer–broadleaf forests, native fauna, taniwha, Māori exploration, threatened species, and logging native forests.
 Later themes were "The Settled Landscape" (2008), "Economy and the City" (2010), "Social Connections" (2010), "Government and Nation" (2012), "Daily Life, Sport and Recreation" (2013), and "Creative and Intellectual Life" (2014).

-Colourful stripes (Website element) used in the online edition of Te Ara.
+Colourful stripes (website element) used in the online edition of Te Ara.
 Each colour signifies a different section of content.